LleeMcD/surfs_up/README.md

   - Median Quartile - 75
   - Upper Quartile - 85

-The temperature summary statistics for the month of December are:
+The summary statistics for temperatures in the month of December are:
 - Count of Observations - 1,517
 - Standard Deviation - 3.75
 - Temperature in Degrees Fahrenheit